 It’s important to delve deeper into the science behind goal setting and completion.
 By understanding how our brain works, we can unlock the secrets to success and overcome the hurdles that often hold us back from reaching our full potential.

 Creating and sticking with goals are two very different aspects of life, and let me tell you why.
 The action of creating a habit is a one-time task, and sticking with your goal is an action that will be repeated numerous times until it becomes ingrained in your mind.
-Completing a goal can rewire your brain pathways, which can explain why we struggle with staying consistent.
+As mentioned in the virtue map by Redditors, completing a goal can rewire your brain pathways, which can explain why we struggle with staying consistent.